th-schwarz/CKEditor.Java/README.md

 ## Changes

 * 0.2-SNAPSHOT
-  * issue#5: support creating of a div for building the editor
+  * issue #5: support creating of a div for building the editor
+  * issue #6: configuration: handling of properties should support all CKEDITOR.config properties